Video Live Streaming: History, Present, and Future

 As industry magazine Streaming Media puts it, “we’ve seen the meteoric rise of streaming video across every aspect of modern work and entertainment.”
 It’s only by looking backward that we can truly appreciate how rapid this rise in video streaming has been.
-In fact, 15 to 20 years ago, online video didn’t really exist.
+In fact, 15 to 20 years ago, the online video didn’t really exist.
 Today, billions of people watch video live streaming via a device that fits in their pocket.

 In this article, we’ll take a detailed look at the history of video live streaming—and the road we took to get here.
 Plus, we’ll provide an overview of live video streaming today.
 Finally, we’ll finish the article by looking at the future of video live streaming.
 What’s next for this explosively growing industry?

 The History of Video Live Streaming

 Many technical advances in the 1990s and 2000s improved the bandwidth of computer networks.
 This was the birth of the internet as we know it today.

 This allowed the first true streaming media to be born.
 Early efforts in the history of live streaming mostly constituted single-event broadcasts, rather than continuous 24/7 live streaming.
 Many of the first streaming efforts concentrated on audio content.
-This is because audio doesn’t require as much data capacity as video.
+This is because the audio doesn’t require as much data capacity as video.

 1993: First Live Streaming Concert

 In 1993, the garage band Severe Tire Damage became the first band to broadcast live over the Internet.
 For its live broadcast debut, the band live-streamed a Xerox PARC concert to audiences around the world.

 Needless to say, the quality was of this debut broadcast was poor.
 The video resolution was about 100 lines, and the framerate was around 4 frames per second.
 Even more striking, according to Dacast partner Switchboard Live, that broadcast required around half the bandwidth of the entire internet!

 1996: First Large-Scale Live Video Broadcast